Specialists at Dayton Children’s provide expert care for concussions. A concussion is a brain injury that can cause serious complications.

 free baseline concussion testing

-If your child is age 10 or older and involved in sports, you may want to consider a new, free assessment available at Dayton Children’s.
-Called the Axon Sports Computerized Cognitive Assessment Tool (CCAT), this baseline test measures your child’s cognitive function before a concussion occurs.
+If your child is involved in sports, you may want to consider a new, free assessment available at Dayton Children’s.
+Baseline test measures your child’s cognitive function before a concussion occurs.
 In the event that your child does get a concussion, scores from the baseline test will help our team measure cognitive changes and know when it is safe for your child to return to their normal activities.
-The CCAT takes only about 10 minutes to complete, and is available at several Dayton Children’s locations.
 Learn more